 Read our Written in the Stars blog for more.

 7. Ponder the unsolved mystery of the fairy circles

 A largely unexplained phenomenon, the Namib Desert is populated by mysterious, grass-ringed patches called fairy circles.
-Puzzlingly scattered across the stark desertscape, these curious circles not only appear to be evenly spaced, but they also never overlap.
-There are countless, some even laughable, theories, from underground fire-breathing dragons and dust-bathing ostriches, to armies of ants and termites, underground gases and plants simply competing for water.
-Fairy circles remain an unsolved mystery, and perhaps what we love about them the most, is that they are the perfect size and setting for romantic, lantern-lit dinners-for-two under the stars.
+Puzzlingly scattered across the stark desertscape, these curious circles not only appear to be evenly spaced but they also never overlap.
+There are countless, some even laughable, theories, from underground fire-breathing dragons and dust-bathing ostriches to armies of ants and termites, underground gases and plants simply competing for water.
+Fairy circles remain an unsolved mystery, and perhaps what we love about them the most, is that they are a perfect size and setting for romantic, lantern-lit dinners-for-two under the stars.